 Survival Manual is a participative platform designed for people with diverse experiences but a shared interest: to be able to find support in difficult life situations and to collectively build autonomous support networks for their communities.

-The project took place in Ostrava over the course of several months.
+The project took place in Ostrava.
 It was divided to chapters, including public and private events and an exhibition in gallery Plato Ostrava.
 Being a processual project, it was deeply affected by the COVID-19 outbreak.
-As a result, the platform shifted into a virtual intimate space.
+As a result, the platform shifted into an intimate virtual space.

 Collaborators: Jakub Černý, Ladislav Fabian, Zuzana Fialová, Elena Gorolová, Anastázie Klemensová, Martin Novák, Alex Sihelská, Mirka Slívová, Radek Šabacký, Magdalena Šipka, Robin Štoček, Tess, Andrea Tobolová, Alex Vonsík and others.

 In the performance, each participant offers a piece of themselves.
 Each came to read a text meaningful for their existence.
 Some wrote their own words and some borrowed from the words of others.
 All are here to transform silence into collective action.
 The performance was documented on video and more info can be found here.

 chapter two: collective library